Flash-X/Flash-X-docs/docs/source/IO.rst

 contention issues on these large machines better than even parallel-mode IO can.
 In addition this technique has the benefit of keeping the number of output files much lower than if every processor writes its own file.
-Split file IO can be enabled by setting the parameter to the number of files desired (i.e. if is set to 4, every checkpoint, plotfile and particle file will be broken into 4 files, by processor number).
+Split file IO can be enabled by setting the ``IO/outputSplitNum`` parameter to the number of files desired (i.e. if ``outputSplitNum`` is set to 4, every checkpoint, plotfile and particle file will be broken into 4 files, by processor number).
 This feature is only available with the HDF5 parallel IO mode, and is still experimental.
 Users should use this at their own risk.

 .. _`Sec:PnetCDF IO`: